-(E) State the estimated total cost of the proposed construction or acquisition: At the time of filing, the total estimated project cost for the Ekola Flats facility is approximately , including capital surcharge and allowance for funds used during construction.
-This total estimated project cost includes the associated directly assigned transmission costs, but does not include any incremental interconnection network upgrade costs that are assumed to be the responsibility of the transmission provider.
-Project cost details are summarized in Confidential Exhibit CAT1-4.
+(E) State the estimated total cost of the proposed construction or acquisition: At the time of filing, the total estimated project cost for the TB Flats I facility is approximately , including capital surcharge and allowance for funds used during construction.
+This total estimated project cost includes the associated directly assigned Witness: Chad A. Teply transmission costs, but does not include incremental interconnection network upgrade costs that are assumed to be the responsibility of the transmission provider.